AincradOT/platform/docs/index.md

 It discusses the management of:

 - GCP organisation level resources
-- environment projects such as dev and prod
+- Environment projects such as dev and prod
-- shared Terraform state storage and encryption
+- Shared Terraform state storage
+- Secret Manager for application secrets
 - CI identities and their permissions
-- GitHub organisation settings, core repositories, teams and branch protections

 It does not manage:

-- individual game or web workloads
+- Individual game or web workloads
-- application specific infrastructure inside environment projects
+- Application specific infrastructure inside environment projects
-- per project CI pipelines beyond what is needed for platform itself
+- Per project CI pipelines beyond what is needed for platform itself

 Those concerns live in separate application or infrastructure repositories that consume the platform defined here.